openmainframeproject/feilong/doc/source/quickstart.rst

   Replace the *PASSWORD* with your own password for the new created user.

-* Configure sudo access for 'zvmsdk' user
+* Configure sudo access for 'zvmsdk' user (optional)

+  If z/VM Cloud Connector is installed from source code ``python setup.py install`` or from package install such as deb or rpm, then you can skip this step as it's already done during install stage.

   The z/VM SDK Daemon relies on some privileged commands for the management of the z/VM host, so you need to grant the 'zvmsdk' user to run following commands with sudo without password: